Aidan Butler

 Aidan Butler (born 1974) is an Irish hurler who played as a midfielder for the Tipperary senior team.

 Butler made his senior championship debut as a substitute versus Kerry during the 1996 championship. and made his final appearance in the county senior colours during the 2003 championship.
 During that time he won a senior All-Ireland winners' medal as a non-playing substitute.

-At club level Buter is a one-time county club championship medallist with Clonoulty–Rossmore GAA.
+At club level Butler is a one-time county club championship medallist with Clonoulty–Rossmore GAA.